amitsaha/amitsaha.github.io/content/on-sane-defaults.md

 The key details that are important to my story are:

 - **host1** and **host2** lives in two different AWS VPC subnets
-- **host2** has access to some external services that the web application communicates with when the homepage is hit
+- Web application talks to various external services when the homepage is hit
+- **host2** has access to these services, and **host1** does not.

 ## Observations on build host